Students & Faculty

 It is the responsibility of the employee to review POL-U2105.01(Traveling Outside the United States) prior to travel.
 Any employee, student, prospective student, volunteer or visitor who knowingly arrives from a Travel Health Warning area or a Pandemic Influenza Affected Area must contact the Associate Medical Director for medical clearance before being allowed on campus to attend classes, work or other activities.

 All university-related travel, both in-state and out-of-state, is restricted to reduce the spread of COVID-19.
-A ban on out-of-state travel is currently in effect until at least October 16, 2020, and is anticipated to stay in place through the end of the year.
-The ban on in-state travel is based on Governor Inslee’s Stay Home – Stay Healthy order and is currently expected to stay in place through December 3, 2020.
+A ban on out-of-state travel is currently in effect and is anticipated to stay in place through the end of the year.
+The ban on in-state travel is based on Governor Inslee’s Stay Home – Stay Healthy order and is currently expected to stay in place through at least Dec.
+3, 2020.
 Please note that date is subject to change, and the ICS will notify you if the ban on in-state travel is modified.

 Yes, this travel falls within the campus restrictions and the governors stay healthy orders; however, there may be exceptions.
 There are certain situations where exceptions can be made, i.e. to support research activities, essential travel.
 Exceptions must be approved by a VP or Provost (or their delegates).
 Travel Authorizations/Requests will be routed to the appropriate Dean or VP or their delegates for exception approval.